enotgr/squares-game/README.md

 # Squares game
-Simple online game for 2 players
-With using sockets and pygame
+Simple online game for 2 players with using sockets and pygame